flemay/3musketeers/docs/docs/environment-variables.md

 $ env | grep ECHO_MESSAGE
 # What is the value of ECHO_MESSAGE?
 $ exit
-# Create a .env file based on the .env.example
+# Create a .env file based on the env.example
-$ make envfile ENVFILE=.env.example
+$ make envfile ENVFILE=env.example
 $ make shell
 # What happened to our .env file?
 $ cat .env